-All employees are entitled to annual leave as set out in their contract of employment; most employees take their annual leave and some are paid for leave (eg: sessional or timesheet casual).
+All employees are entitled to annual leave as set out in their contract of employment; most employees take their annual leave and some are paid for leave (eg: timesheet casual).
 The leave year runs from 1 October to 30 September each year.
 In the first and last years of service, and for those on fixed-term contracts which end during a leave year, leave entitlement will be calculated in proportion to completed service.
 If you have any questions regarding your leave entitlement, please look through the Annual leave guidance or contact HR

 We have rolled out the ability for staff to book their annual leave via Employee Self Service from 01 October 2015 onwards.

 If you are unable to book annual leave via employee self service please go to our online annual leave calculators on the absence page of Employee Self Service.

 There may be other situations when circumstances outside work mean that an employee will request planned leave from work.
 Examples of some such situation that occur often within the University are:

 In order to improve the work-life balance of staff, the University has a number of family-friendly policies that aim to make working as easy as possible for those with, or about to have, family responsibilities.
 Situations when Family leave may occur include:

 The birth or the adoption of a child

 Spending time with a dependent child, or making arrangements for their welfare

 Caring for a dependent or relative